apache/beam-site/src/index.md

 * **PORTABLE** - Execute pipelines on multiple execution environments, including Apache Apex, Apache Flink, Apache Spark, and Google Cloud Dataflow.
 * **EXTENSIBLE** - Write and share new SDKs, IO connectors, and transformation libraries.

+## Get Started

+To use Beam for your data processing tasks, start with the [Get Started]({{ site.baseurl }}/get-started/) section for an overview, quickstart, and examples.
+Then dive into the [Documentation]({{ site.baseurl }}/documentation/) section for in-depth concepts and reference materials for the Beam model, SDKs, and runners.

 ## Contribute

 Beam is an [Apache Software Foundation](http://www.apache.org) project, available under the Apache v2 license.
 Beam is an open source community and contributions are greatly appreciated!
 If you'd like to contribute, please see the [Contribute]({{ site.baseurl }}/contribute/) section.

-## Get Started

-If you'd like to use Beam for your data processing tasks, use the [Get Started]({{ site.baseurl }}/get-started/) section for an overview, quickstart, and examples.
-Then dive into the [Documentation]({{ site.baseurl }}/documentation/) section for in-depth concepts and reference materials for the Beam Model, SDKs, and Runners.

 <hr>
 <div class="row">